 - The right settlement document can end your ex-spouse’s rights to claim spousal maintenance from you in the future.

-- The right settlement document can force your ex-spouse to comply with their agreement to pay certain future expenses for your children (e.g., medical bills and school fees) even after they have remarried.
+- The right settlement document can force your ex-spouse to comply with their agreement to pay future expenses for your children (e.g., medical bills and school fees) even after your ex-spouse has remarried.

-- If your ex-spouse fails to return the children to you as per the terms stipulated in parenting orders, the Court can ask the Police to intervene and return the children to you.
+- If your ex-spouse fails to return the children to you on time, the Court can ask the Police to intervene and return the children to you.

 - The right parenting agreement can record the circumstances where you can travel with your children without having to obtain your ex-spouse’s consent each time you wish to travel.
-Conversely, it can also contain terms that prohibit your ex-spouse from taking your children overseas if you are concerned that your ex-spouse may hide the children in a foreign country.
+It can also stop your ex-spouse from taking your children overseas if you are concerned that your ex-spouse may hide the children in a foreign country.